Namanj/Mortgage-Market-Tri-Analysis/README.md

   <img src='/images/UP_visualized.png'  width="700"  height="600">
 </p>

+The visualization code can be found [here](https://github.com/Namanj/Mortgage-Market-Tri-Analysis/blob/master/src/Location_Recommender.py)

+I add the previously accepted point into my cost function calculation after each iteration of the Basin Hopping function which ensures that the recommendations as a whole represent the 'n' best locations.
+However it's quite a challenge to determine whether these recommendations are infact globally optimal.
+I'm continuing to work with the firm to understand these group of recommendations in a real world context and tweak the cost function.

 ## Forecasting Business:
 My 3rd and final goal was to be able to predict upcoming volume of business over the next quarter so that the firm can better manage its capital reserves.
-If we can do a better job of predicting the volume of incoming business over a time period then we can negotiate better terms for our loans, minimize excessive capital in reserves, and also minimize opportunity cost of refusing higher risk loan applicants.

 ### Data
 This is the amount of business the firm has done per month from 2012 to 2016: